 When a child is demonstrating a significant cause for concern or their learning need is more complex and persistent than can be met by the interventions already put in place, specialist support from external agencies will be sought.

-Mrs Millard can be contacted through the school office or by telephone on 01977 704138.
+Mrs Millard can be contacted via the school office cherrytreeoffice@watertonacademytrust.org Or by telephone on 01977 704138.

 What is our approach to teaching pupils with SEND?

 Teaching and Learning